Canon G9 X Mark II vs Fujifilm X-A5

 It is notable that the X-A5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G9X Mark II does not feature such a mic input.

-Both the G9X Mark II and the X-A5 are recent models that are part of the current product line-up.
-The G9X Mark II replaced the earlier Canon G9 X, while the X-A5 followed on from the Fujifilm X-A3.
+The G9X Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon G9 X Mark II or the Fujifilm X-A5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.